Certificate Program (40 Quarter Credits / 29 Weeks / 712 Clock Hours )

 The Sterile Processing program at Medical Career Institute is based on The International Association of Healthcare Central Service Material Management (IAHCSMM) training requirements and complies with its policies and procedures in preparing students for the certification exam mandated in the State of New Jersey by Department of Health and Senior Services in order to enter the profession.
 The program prepares graduates to work as a skilled Registered Central Service Technician in hospitals, ambulatory surgery centers and endoscopy colonoscopy clinics.
 Essential functions of a Registered Central Service Technician is; to sterilize, package, test and operate medical equipment and surgical instruments, stock and maintain equipment processing rooms, prepare surgical carts with surgical supplies and instrument trays as well as prepare and maintain records and logs associated with medical instruments and equipment.

-All candidates must be at least eighteen (18) years of age before enrolling.
+All candidates must be at least eighteenth) years of age before enrolling.

 All candidates must possess at a minimum a High School Diploma (High School Transcripts showing graduation date), or copy of General Education Diploma (GED).
 Foreign graduates in addition must present certified English translation of required documents and evaluation confirming that the documents meet U.S. equivalency.

-All candidates must be interviewed by an admission’s representative and/or program director to review and discuss the program and prerequisites needed for enrollment.
+All candidates most be interviewed by an admission's representative and/or program director to review and discuss the program and prerequisites needed for enrollment.